JeanGrijp/JeanGrijp/README.md

 - 🎓 Bachelor in Information Systems from the Federal University of Pernambuco
+- 📚 Currently pursuing a postgraduate degree in Go Expert at [FullCycle](https://fullcycle.com.br/)
 - 👨‍💻 Mid-level Front-end Developer
 - 👨‍💻 Junior Back-end Developer
 - 👨‍🏫 Software Engineering Discipline Monitor